-Living organisms are well-known to adapt to the changes in the environment.
-It is shown that an attractor selection mechanism is adopted for using these genes to adapt to the environment and recover in order to increase the probability of survival.
-An attractor selection mechanism, which is similar to the system used by living organisms, was proposed in order to recover from topology failures and find a VNT, which minimizes the maximum lightpath load in the network [5].
+The future-generation networks are expected to be robust to network failures and disasters.
+Likewise, living organisms are well-known to adapt to the changes in the environment such as disasters.
+Thanks to the powerful adaptation mechanisms stored in genes of living organisms, life continues on earth in spite of big and unexpected changes in the environment.
+Therefore, several methods based on modeling biological systems have been developed.
+It is shown that an attractor selection mechanism is adopted by biological systems to adapt to the environment and recover in order to increase the probability of survival.
+Therefore, an attractor selection control mechanism based on modeling the biological systems was proposed for future-generation optical networks in order to recover from topology failures and find a VNT that minimizes the maximum lightpath load in the network [5].
 Unlike most on-line methods in the literature, attractor selection does not require a priori knowledge like the place of failed nodes/links or detailed information about the current environment like the up-to-date traffic matrix information.
 Attractor selection requires only the maximum lightpath utilization level, which can be retrieved quickly by Simple Network Management Protocol (SNMP) [6].
 Using the maximum load level in the network as a simple feedback, the attractor selection algorithm also recovers the network from high congestion after multiple node/link failures.
 Many papers on VNT failures in the literature concentrate only on preventing the disconnection of the remaining nodes in the VNT after a failure.
-Moreover, most off-line analytical approaches in the literature propose protection against failure of only one or two random nodes/links at a time or a regional failure, where all failures are inside a single region.
+Moreover, most off-line analytical approaches in the literature propose protection against failure of only one or two random nodes/links at a time or a regional failure.
 On the other hand, attractor selection can solve complex problems with randomly distributed multiple node/link failures, which may occur due to a large scale distributed denial of service (DDoS) cyber-attack.

 In attractor selection, the system tries to find an equilibrium point by evolving around the attractors where the conditions are known or expected to be preferable.
 The attractor selection algorithm uses a list of VNTs as attractors.
-Ref.
-[7] showed that even when random VNTs are used attractors, attractor selection has better performance than other algorithms in general.
+Koizumi et al. [7] showed that even when random VNTs are used attractors, attractor selection has better performance than I-MLTDA algorithm [8] in general.
 However, when the attractor VNTs were not suitable for the network, it took a long time to find a solution in some cases.
-The first work on designing VNT candidates as attractors was in [8], which showed that its attractors further decrease the convergence time compared to attractors selected in a random manner.
-While the proposed algorithm is good for designing VNTs with low utilization for a wide range of traffic matrices, it does not take the possible network failures into account.
+The first work on designing VNT candidates as attractors was in [9], which showed that its attractors further decrease the convergence time compared to attractors selected in a random manner.
+While the algorithm is good for designing VNTs with low utilization for a wide range of traffic matrices, it does not take the physical topology into account.
+Therefore, lightpaths may end up passing through many hops in the physical topology.
+Long route length increases the probability that a lightpath passes through a failed node or link and tears down in case of a network failure.
+Moreover, the algorithm does not provide backup paths against big changes in the utilization distribution in the network due to failures.